rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - **Invalid**: a subscription that is invalid for any reason.
 E.g., the subscription references an invalid filter expression for the current device schema.
 Normally, invalid configurations should be rejected by the system, whether due to subscription configuration or *establish-subscription* RPC, and hence this state should rarely be seen.

 - **Inactive**: a valid subscription, but one that is not active because it has no associated receivers.
-This state is unlikely to be seen for dynamic subscriptions. **TODO, do we still need this state?**
+This state is unlikely to be seen for dynamic subscriptions.

 - **Connecting**: a subscription that is valid, and has appropriate receiver configuration, but the publisher has not managed to successfully connect to the receiver yet, and hence has not sent a *subscription-started* notification.
-Transport security failures would be in this state.  **TODO, what about no route to the receiver?**
+Transport security failures would be in this state.

 - **Active**: a valid subscription, connected to the receiver, that has sent a *subscription-stated* notification and is generating *update* notifications, as per the terms of the subscription update policy.